noakishere/talk-to-me/README.md

 ### Credits

-All work is produced by Kamyar Karimi - Fall 2022
+All work is developed by Kamyar Karimi - Fall 2022